Voluntary Police Interviews: Representation and Guide

 We see no support for those falsely accused of crimes from the authorities.
-In these situations, your only recourse is having the best specialist legal team to advise you.
-There are hundreds of online firms but only few such as this firm that responds to you rapidly and has been established for 45 years and backed by National Awards from professional bodies.
+In these situations, your only recourse is to have the best specialist legal team to advise you.
+There are hundreds of online firms, but only a few, such as this firm, respond to you rapidly.
+It has been established for 45 years and is backed by National Awards from professional bodies.
 Bad advice at the police station will ultimately count against you.

 The first thing to note is that just because it is called a ‘voluntary’ interview, it doesn’t mean you should simply refuse to attend.
 Although you can say no, this could result in the police deciding to arrest you so they can carry out a standard police interview instead.
 The police now conduct more interviews voluntarily as they must have good reasons to arrest you and also it is more convenient to all parties including the police not to arrest you.
 It is cheaper plus practical not to arrest you and more efficient for the police to work in this way.
 When arrested the investigation is much slower paced and becomes costly for the police.